IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/radial-chart.md

 ## $PlatformShort$ Radial Line Chart

 The $ProductName$ Radial Line Chart has renders as a collection of straight lines connecting data points.
-This chart type uses the same concept of data plotting as the [Line Chart](area-chart.md), but wraps the data points around a circular axis rather than stretching them along a horizontal line.
+This chart type uses the same concept of data plotting as the [Line Chart](line-chart.md), but wraps the data points around a circular axis rather than stretching them horizontally.

 You can create this type of chart in the `XamDataChart` control by binding your data to `RadialLineSeries`, as shown in the example below: